 7.22.
-If a material has been activated (e.g. the concrete shield around a nuclear reactor or particle accelerator), and there is no surface contamination present, surface contamination clearance levels are not applicable.
+If a material has been activated (e.g. the concrete shield around a nuclear reactor or particle accelerator), surface contamination clearance levels such as those provided in Ref.
+[29] are not applicable.

 MEETING THE CONDITIONS ATTACHED TO SPECIFIC CLEARANCE